How does being alert help us? How do we achieve this? Breathing!

 Exercise No. 3 - Imperceptible Breathing

 Either standing, sitting or lying down, start to breathe and “feel” the flow of air, while remaining aware of the rise and fall of your chest.
 Feel how your lungs inflate and deflate, like a balloon.
 Continue until you feel identified with the rhythm of your breathing.
 Now, try to reduce the rate of your breathing until it becomes almost imperceptible and silent.
 Continue until you manage to relax completely or change your mental and emotional state.
 This exercise may be used at any time during the day when you wish to relax or attain a state of psychic ease.
-It is also recommended for people who suffer from insomnia to help them fall sleep.
+It is also recommended for people who suffer from insomnia to help them fall asleep.
 Remember that whenever one breathes consciously, as in the case of imperceptible breathing, one increases one’s capacity for self-control.

 This is an animated explanation of this exercise.